druglogics/ags-paper/docs/index.md

 </div>

-## Annotated Heatmaps {-}
+# Annotated Heatmaps {-}

 :::{.blue-box}
 In this section we will use the models from the bootstrap analysis [above](#bootstrap-simulations) and produce heatmaps of the models stable states and parameterization.
-Specifically, we will use the $2$ CASCADE 2.0 model pools created, that have either only **link-operator mutated** or only **topology-mutated** models.
+Specifically, we will use the two CASCADE 2.0 model pools created, that have either only **link-operator mutated** or only **topology-mutated** models.

 For both pools, a stable state heatmap will be produced (columns are *nodes*).
 For the first pool, the parameterization is presented with a **link-operator heatmap** (columns are *nodes*) and for the second pool as an **edge heatmap** (columns are *edges*).
 :::

+## Annotations {-}

-### Annotations {-}
+### Pathways {-}

-Every node in CASCADE 2.0 belongs to a specific pathway, as can be seen in **Fig. 1A** [@Niederdorfer2020].
+Every node in CASCADE 2.0 belongs to a specific pathway, as can be seen in **Fig. 1A** of [@Niederdorfer2020].
 The pathway categorization is a result of a computational analysis performed by the author of that paper and provided as file [here](https://github.com/bblodfon/ags-paper-1/blob/master/data/node_pathway_annotations_cascade2.tsv).

 We present the **node and edge distribution** across the pathways in CASCADE 2.0.
-For the edge pathway annotation, either both ends/nodes of an edge belong to a specific pathway and we use that label or the nodes belong to different pathways and the egde is labeled as *Cross-talk*.
+For the edge pathway annotation, either both ends/nodes of an edge belong to a specific pathway and we use that label or the nodes belong to different pathways and the edge is labeled as *Cross-talk*:

 ```r